 On October 17, 2017, the SCAQMD in conjunction with the California Air Pollution Control Officers Association (CAPCOA) and other California air districts, released the latest version of the California Emissions Estimator ModelTM (CalEEModTM) v2016.3.2.
-The purpose of this model is to calculate construction-source and operational-source criteria pollutant (VOCs, NO_x, SO_x, CO, PM10, and PM{2.5}) and greenhouse gas (GHG) emissions from direct and indirect sources; and quantify applicable air quality and GHG reductions achieved from mitigation measures (25).
+The purpose of this model is to calculate construction-source and operational-source criteria pollutant (VOCs, NOx, SOx, CO, PM10, and PM2.5) and greenhouse gas (GHG) emissions from direct and indirect sources; and quantify applicable air quality and GHG reductions achieved from mitigation measures (38).
 Accordingly, the latest version of CalEEModTM has been used for this Project to determine construction and operational air quality emissions.
-Output from the model runs for both construction and operational activity are provided in Appendix 3.1.
-The CalEEMod model includes GHG emissions from the following source categories: construction, area, energy, mobile, waste, water.
+The CalEEMod protocol includes GHG emissions from the following source categories: construction, area, energy, mobile, waste, water.
+The Project GHG emissions are reported herein for informational purposes.
+CalEEMod output model runs are provided in Appendix 3.1.
+Unless otherwise noted, CalEEMod default inputs and parameters were employed in all modeling applications.

-3.3 CONSTRUCTION AND OPERATIONAL LIFE-CYCLE ANALYSIS NOT REQUIRED
+3.3 LIFE-CYCLE ANALYSIS CONSIDERATIONS

-A full life-cycle analysis (LCA) for construction and operational activity is not included in this analysis due to the lack of consensus guidance on LCA methodology at this time (26).
+A full life-cycle analysis (LCA) for construction and operational activity is not included in this analysis due to the lack of consensus guidance on LCA methodology at this time.
 Life-cycle analysis (i.e., assessing economy-wide GHG emissions from the processes in manufacturing and transporting all raw materials used in the project development, infrastructure and on-going operations) depends on emission factors or econometric factors that are not well established for all processes.
-At this time a LCA would be extremely speculative and thus has not been prepared.
+At this time an LCA would be extremely speculative and thus has not been prepared.